Your Guide to the British Social Season

 The Henley Royal Regatta is an annual event, dating back to 1839, where hundreds of rowing crews from around the world compete in head-to-head knock out competitions.
 Hosted on the River Thames in the Oxfordshire town of Henley, more than 250 races take place over five days, making this one of the most famous regattas in the world.
 During the event the riverside is lined with a whole host of pop up restaurants, bars and shops.

-We hope this has inspired you to make the most of this year’s social season, and in true British style we trust the weather will be kind!
-If you’re looking for somewhere to stay in London or Ascot during these events you know where to find us.
+We hope this has inspired you to make the most of this year’s social season, and in true British style we trust the weather will be kind.